-10 Top Media Training Techniques: That Work Every Time
+10 Top Media Training Techniques That Work in a Pinch

 Sharing information with the audience you know is fascinating makes the media interview move at a swift pace while making the interviewer appear as if he’s doing an excellent job.
 For example say, “What most people want to know is….”
 Or, “What many people ask me about is….”
 Or, “What people find most surprising/useful/ entertaining is….”